hy7h5/silentkey/README.md

 # silentkey
-This Tool Customize Keys and easy to move or run different script in Termux
+This Tool Customize Keys and easy to move or run different script in Termux easily.

 apt update && upgrade